wildonion/uniXerr/uniXerr-cli.md

 **Options**:

 * `--csv-path FILE`: Path to labeled pc_features csv dataset.
+* `--input-data-csv-path FILE`: Path to input data csv for classification.
+* `--ddo`: Force deletion with confirmation for dataloader objects.
+* `--dpm`: Force deletion with confirmation for pre-trained classifier model.
+* `--epoch INTEGER RANGE`: Number of epoch for training classifier.
+* `--batch-size INTEGER RANGE`: Number of batch size for training classifier.
+* `--device TEXT`: Training device. cpu or cuda
+* `--num-workers INTEGER RANGE`: Number of workers for pytroch dataloader object.
 * `--help`: Show this message and exit.

 ## `uniXerr cluster-positions`